 *Ok, we cheated a little, this is a paid one.

 Q1 is one of the tallest buildings on the Coast making it an ideal vantage point (there is nothing you can't see from up there!).
-Take the super fast elevator to the SkyPoint Observation Deck, soak up the view , watch the whales (great discount with voucher) and have a drink at Seventy7 Cafe and Bar.
-Or, for the more adventurous, how about the SkyPoint Climb ($10 off with voucher)?
+Take the super fast elevator to the SkyPoint Observation Deck, soak up the view , watch the whales and have a drink at Seventy7 Cafe and Bar.
+For the more adventurous, how about the SkyPoint Climb.

 The Spit, Main Beach

 The Spit may not be the highest lookout on the Coast but it surely is closest to the action as it stretches way out to sea.
-It's a great place to take your furry friend (also the not-so furry ones) for a walk and enjoy the scenery (or even go for a swim if it's warm enough - we dare you!).
+It's a great place to take your furry friend (and the not-so furry ones) for a walk and enjoy the scenery (go for a swim if it's warm enough - we dare you!).

 By Louisa von Ingelheim